arangodb/arangodb-tinkerpop-provider/README.md

 The `COMPLEX` graph type is backed by an ArangoDB graph composed potentially of multiple vertex collections and multiple edge definitions.
 It has the following advantages:

-- it closely matches the ArangoDB graph structure
+- It closely matches the ArangoDB graph structure
-- it allows multiple vertex collections and multiple edge collections
+- It allows multiple vertex collections and multiple edge collections
-- it offers the best performances for graph traversals
+- It partitions the data in a finer way
+- It allows indexing and sharding collections independently
-- it can match any pre-existing database graph structure
+- It can match pre-existing database graph structures

-but on the other side has the following constraints:
+But on the other side has the following constraints:

 - Element IDs must have the format: `<graph>_<label>/<key>`, where:
     - `<graph>` is the graph name
     - `<label>` is the element label
     - `<key>` is the database document key
-- only labels corresponding to graph collections can be used
+- Only labels corresponding to graph collections can be used

 Example configuration: